Asian American lawmakers want quicker action from hate-crimes law

 The lawmakers called their legislation — which aims to expedite the Justice Department’s reviews of purported hate crimes reported to the federal government — a first step in addressing the matter.
 But they said the agency must pay close attention to other aspects of the bill, including bolstering efforts from states and localities to report and investigate hate crimes and to create public information campaigns encouraging victims to come forward.

-“Full implementation of the Covid-19 Hate Crimes Act will help stem the tide against further violence,” the lawmakers wrote in the letter, a copy of which was shared with The Washington Post.
+“Full implementation of the Covid-19 Hate Crimes Act will help stem the tide against further violence,” the lawmakers wrote in the letter.

 Justice officials did not immediately respond to a request for comment.

 The lawmakers’ letter came days after the FBI confirmed revised data from Ohio that pushed the number of hate crimes reported nationwide in 2020 to 8,240 — the most since 2001 and third-highest total since the FBI began compiling the data in the early 1990s.
-(The FBI in August announced 7,759 attacks last year, then increased its tally after The Post reported that Ohio had initially underreported because of a technical glitch.)
+(The FBI in August announced 7,759 attacks last year, then increased its tally after The Washington Post reported that Ohio had initially underreported because of a technical glitch.)

 The national jump in hate crimes was driven largely by a spike in attacks targeting Black and Asian people, according to the FBI data.

 Asian American groups have said a public backlash against China over the origins of the coronavirus, including xenophobic rhetoric from former president Donald Trump, has contributed to attacks on Asians in the United States.

 Justice Department officials expressed urgency in implementing the law and taking additional steps Garland mandated last spring.
 Garland appointed Rachel Rossi, a deputy associate attorney general, as the department’s hate-crimes coordinator, and named Jim Felte, chief of the department’s civil rights division’s criminal section, to oversee the expedited reviews of purported hate crimes, as mandated in the law.